bkuhn/talks/SCALE-2012/compliance.markdown

 + Lawyers told me courts are unlikely to order a source release as a remedy.

 + Courts usually give money and an injunction
-     - Company already gave latter of their own accord (de-facto)
+     - Company already gave latter of their own accord (de-facto injunction)

 # Coalition of the Willing